 - replacement licence £25.00

 Applicants are strongly advised to seek their own independent legal advice before making application for a licence.

-The Scrap Metal Dealer's Act 2013 replaces the Scrap Metal Dealers' Act 1964 and part 1 of the the Vehicles (Crime) Act 2001 (motor salvage operators).
+The Scrap Metal Dealer's Act 2013 replaces the Scrap Metal Dealers' Act 1964 and part 1 of the the Vehicles (Crime) Act 2001 (registration of motor salvage operators).

 In addition to a licence under the 2013 Act, the following may be required:

 - a waste management licence or a hazardous waste licence from the Environment Agency